NHS login allows you to access a range of health and care websites and apps with one set of login details.

 Low level proof of who you are

-If you register for an NHS login with a verified email address and mobile phone number, you'll have provided a low level proof of who you are.
+If you register for an NHS login with a verified email address and mobile phone or landline number, you will have provided a low level proof of who you are.

 Medium level proof of who you are